DavidEngelstad/FeedMail/README.md

 # FeedMail

-An Application designed to gather survey data from users
+An application designed to request and collect survey data from users